nclwater/FIRM2/ARCHITECTURE.md

 ID plus an integer extension.
 Eg. The following road (ID 4000000012475212), starts at node 4000000012473589 and ends at node 4000000012473353.
 Intermediate nodes are numbered with a .# (# being an incrementing integer).
-Each node as an attribute called `xyz` which contains the nodes co-ordinates. `z` is always given as `0`.
+Each node as an attribute called `xyz` which contains the node's co-ordinates. `z` is always given as `0`.

 ```